-It is anticipated that the award selection will be completed by July 2024.
-It is expected that awards will be made in Fiscal Year 2024.
+It is anticipated that the award selection will be completed by the first quarter of Fiscal Year 2025 (October-December 2024).
+It is anticipated that awards will be made by January 1, 2025.

 Section VI - AWARD ADMINISTRATION INFORMATION

 VI.A.
 AWARD NOTICES